otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ### Schema

 In week 04's formative assessment, you were asked to create a `User` model.
-If you have not done this, in the `prisma.schema` file, add the following model:
+If you have not done this, in the `schema.prisma` file, add the following model:

 ```js
 model User {